arangodb/docs-hugo/site/content/3.10/develop/http/documents.md

           in: query
           required: false
           description: |
-            Whether to update an existing entry in the in-memory edge cache if an edge document is replaced.
+            Whether to update existing entries in in-memory index caches if documents replacements affect the edge index or cache-enabled persistent indexes.
           schema:
             type: boolean
         - name: If-Match